vaishnavigirish/vaishnavigirish.github.io/README.md

 ### Cloud Data Platform Analysis – Mears Group LLC
 *Software Engineering Intern | June 2023 | Houston, TX*
 Performed a strategic evaluation of Snowflake, Azure Synapse, and Google BigQuery for use in data-intensive pipeline integrity workflows.
-Applied frameworks such as SWOT, Porter’s Five Five Forces, Value Chain, and the BCG Matrix to assess scalability, security, computing performance, and long-term viability.
+Applied frameworks such as SWOT, Porter’s Five Forces, Value Chain, and the BCG Matrix to assess scalability, security, computing performance, and long-term viability.
 Delivered insights that supported cloud modernization and data strategy decisions within the organization.

 ---